renatamendesc/TSP/README.md

 # Traveling Salesman Problem (TSP)
-The Traveling Salesman Problem (TSP) it's a traditional optimization problem in the literature.
-The problem consists of telling the shortest possible route to visit a series of cities exactly once and then returns to the original city.
+The Traveling Salesman Problem (TSP) is a traditional optimization problem in the literature.
+The problem consists on telling the shortest possible route to visit a series of cities exactly once and then returns to the original city.

 That being so, this repository contains different approaches to solve TSP.